ryancdy/chatgpt-instructions/macro-journal.md

-Summarize our entire discussion or work session in a single, flowing markdown format to be referenced in a markdown wiki.
+Summarize our entire discussion or work session in a single, flowing markdown format to be referenced in a markdown wiki, from a third person perspective.
 Include the following sections, in narrative order:

 1. **Background & Context**
   - What led us here?
 Why did we start this conversation or project?